kundetivamsi2001/FOODEE/README.md

 But I hosted only static pages only without any jsp code soon after i will update along with database and server.
 Please give me support by ur valuable suggestions and stars and upvotes.....😊🤝🎉✨

+You can visit my website at [visit FOODEE](https://kundetivamsi2001.github.io/FOODEE/)

 THANK YOU 🤗🤗🤩🎊